Melnykites: Partisans

 Map of Volhynia (Note: According to the Encyclopedia of Ukraine, Volhynia's borders have shifted considerably westwards over the centuries such that the region is today located entirely within modern Ukraine.
-'Ethnographic Volhynia' as it appears here encompasses areas broadly considered ethnographically Ukrainian according to Volodymyr Kubijovyč's 1937 nationalities maps, and therefore party to the OUN's territorial claims rooted in ethnography.) and the General Governorate for the Occupied Polish Region; 1943-1944 Red Army counteroffensive: Zhitomir–Berdichev offensive and Operation Bagration.
+'Ethnographic Volhynia' as it appears here encompasses areas broadly considered ethnographically Ukrainian according to Volodymyr Kubijovyč's 1937 nationalities maps.) and the General Governorate for the Occupied Polish Region; 1943-1944 Red Army counteroffensive: Zhitomir–Berdichev offensive and Operation Bagration.

 Despite the waves of repressions, Melnykite propaganda abstained from anti-Nazi and anti-German positions though the official Melnykite underground periodical Surma (Note: Originally clandestinely published from 1927-1934, from 1928 out of a printing house controlled by the Lithuanian government in Kaunas, whereafter it was forced to cease circulation amid a Polish crackdown on the OUN.) in a June 1943 issue detailed executions against Melnykite local administrations and sympathisers in Zhytomyr, Dnipropetrovsk, and Poltava, as well as repressions across central and eastern Ukraine, in which the Germans were referred to as those "who had their own special plans against Ukraine".
 Perhaps cognisant of anti-German sentiment and fearful of losing ground in Volhynia to the more active Banderite, Polish, and Soviet partisan groups, the OUN(m) set up partisan sotni from October 1942 onwards, largely on the initiative of rank-and-file members.
 The most active of these was active from March–August 1943 in the general vicinity of Kremenets and formed out of defectors from police units following the execution of a group of local OUN(m)-affiliated intellectuals.
 The OUN(m) didn't form its own partisan units in areas dominated by the UPA-Polessian Sich, around Rivne and Lutsk, instead despatching Oleh Shtul to Taras Bulba-Borovets's headquarters to oversee collaboration between the two organisations.

 Foremostly directed against Soviet partisan formations, OUN(m) partisans also skirmished against Polish self-defence and partisan groups as well as independently conducting attacks against the German occupation, generally concerning raids of German prisons in order to free Ukrainians held there.
 Though for the most part committed by the larger and more pertinent Banderite Ukrainian Insurgent Army (UPA) while the OUN(m) was practically marginalised, OUN(m) partisans partook in massacres of Polish civilians whereby Ukrainian nationalists pursued a general policy of ethnic cleansing, especially targeting osadniks, Polish colonies, and locuses of the Polish underground as well as mixed villages.
 Though strongly discouraged by the leadership, OUN(m) partisans sometimes cooperated with OUN(b) formations on an ad hoc basis— the Kremenets partisans, which were dominant in the area, participated in several joint actions with the OUN(b), including, among others, a joint attack on the night of 30 April-1 May against the Polish village of Kuty.
 The two groups established a joint headquarters later that month whereafter they conducted attacks against a prison in Kremenets and a Schutzmann barracks in Bilokrynytsia.